Techneatium/F14_CheatSheet/README.md

 - A kneeboard-style `cheatsheet` for the DCS F-14 A/B
 - Intended to allow someone already knowledgeable about the tomcat's systems to quickly find necessary information
-- For ease of maintenance, only the PDF is available here.
-To convert this to a format directly suitable as an in-game kneeboard please use [DCS Kneeboard Builder](https://dcskneeboardbuilder.com/).

 ## HOW TO USE

 - Just download the PDF and use as desired
 - The remaining files are the LaTeX source code
+- For ease of maintenance, only the PDF is available here.
+To convert this to a format directly suitable as an in-game kneeboard please use [DCS Kneeboard Builder](https://dcskneeboardbuilder.com/)

 ***

 ## WORK IN PROGRESS

-- Please note that this guide is still in progress and updates will come as I have time
+- This guide is still in progress and updates will come as I have time

 ### TO-DO

+- PROCEDURES
-- Start-up
+  - START-UP
     - Overhaul pre-start?
-- Landing section
+  - TAKEOFF & LANDING
     - CASE II/III

+- SYSTEMS
+  - NAVIGATION
+    - Navgrid explanation (maybe more suitable in radar/TID section)
+  - more "how-to" checklists (how to add waypoint, etc.)

+- RADAR
+  - Add Notes for each mode on which weapons will guide (and with what logic)

+- TCS-LANTIRN
+  - TCS

-- A/A Weapons section
+- A/A WEAPONS
-  - Phoenix active launch explanation
-  - Phoenix maddog launch subsection
-- NAVGRID Explanation?
+  - Add Notes for each weapon on which radar modes should be used to get desired guidance

 ***

 ## THANKS / SOURCES

-- A huge thanks to [Chuck's Guides](https://www.mudspike.com/chucks-guides-dcs/), this served as the original basis for this guide.
+- A huge thanks to [Chuck's Guides](https://www.mudspike.com/chucks-guides-dcs/), this served as the original basis for this guide
-- Heatblur's excellent [Documentation](http://heatblur.se/F-14Manual/) was also an invaluable source.
+- Heatblur's excellent [Documentation](http://heatblur.se/F-14Manual/) was also an invaluable source
-- The official NATOPS was also referenced when necessary.
+- The official NATOPS was also referenced when necessary

 ***